From the author:

 Relationships are not static

-Too often we take long-term relationships as given, even if they burden us more than we enjoy it.
-We hold on to old school friends, although the interests have shifted completely decades ago.
-We make new friendships that are based only on local proximity but not on similarities.
+Too often we take long-term relationships for granted, even if they strain us more than we enjoy it.
+We stick to old school friends, although interests shifted completely decades ago.
+We make new friends based only on local proximity, but not on common ground.

 It is time to admit that relationships are not static.
 We are changing as much as the people around us.
 As soon as our values, interests and needs do not come to a common denominator, such relationships can and should be questioned.